 - Divide the dough into four even pieces and flatten each piece into an evenly round disk.
 Wrap in plastic wrap and refrigerate at least 1 hour or until cold.

-- Once cold, take one dough piece out of the refrigerator.
-On a lightly floured surface, roll it out large enough to line the bottom of one 12-ounce ramekin or one 6x2 inch round cake pan.
+- On a lightly floured surface, roll out one dough piece large enough to line the bottom of one 12-ounce ramekin or one 6x2 inch round cake pan.

-- Roll out a second dough piece to line the bottom of a second 12-ounce ramekin or 6x2 inch cake pan.
+- Roll out a second dough piece to line the bottom of a second ramekin or pan.
+Prick both crusts with a fork.

-- In a Dutch oven or another large pot with a wide bottom, melt the butter.
+- In the same skillet (no need to clean), melt the butter, scraping up any brown bits left behind.
 Add the onion, carrot, and a big pinch of salt.
-Cook until softened, about 5 minutes.
-Add the garlic and cook 1 minute.
+Cook until softened, about 3-5 minutes.
+Add garlic and cook 1 minute.

 - Stir in the flour and salt to make a roux (paste), then slowly whisk in the broth.

 - Bring to a boil then add the potatoes.
-Cook for 8 minutes, stirring often.
+Cook for 8-10 minutes or until the potatoes are soft, stirring often.

-- Take the ramekins out of the refrigerator and divide the filling between the two.
+- Divide the filling between the two ramekins.
 Top each pie with the remaining dough pieces.
 Cut a few slits in the top of each one to let the steam escape.

 - Bake for 25-30 minutes or until the tops are golden brown.
 Cool for 15 minutes then serve hot.